josephlee3454/data-structures-and-algorithms-python-n/READEME.md

 # Visit GitHub!.
 ## resources: stack overflow
 ## overveiw
-* we are going to merge two linked lists
+* we are going to check brackets if they are open and we need to mactch them to their closing

-# feature tasks
+# Problem domain

-# Write a function called mergeLists which takes two linked lists as arguments.
-Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
-Try and keep additional space down to O(1).
-You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
+Your function should take a string as its only argument, and should return a boolean representing whether or not the brackets in the string are balanced.
+There are 3 types of brackets:

 # Dependencies
 * poetry
 * python